OneIdentity/safeguard-api-tutorial/spp1-introduction/README.md

 Authorization: Bearer <token>
 ```

-## Calling Safeguard API Services
+## Calling SPP API Services

-The Safeguard API is a REST-based API.
-Safeguard API endpoints are called using
+The SPP API is a REST-based API.
+SPP API endpoints are called using
 HTTP operators and JSON (or XML) requests and responses.
 The SPP API is
 documented using Swagger.
 You may use the Swagger UI to call the API directly or to
 read the documentation about URLs, parameters, and payloads.